Bertram985/base-split-vault-contract-console-20260604171717/README.md

 The project name suggests a vault-oriented contract workspace with a console-based workflow.
 This README provides a clear starting point for cloning, inspecting, running, and extending the repository.

+## Purpose

+Use this repository as the workspace for the BaseSplitVault_ project.

+The repository may contain source files, scripts, configuration, and console commands related to the contract workflow.
+Because the original project description is limited, this documentation avoids making assumptions about implementation details that are not confirmed by the repository itself.

+## Features